Ense-375/Ense-375/Report.md

 8. Informative: This application should provide meaningful insights to users' financial behaviour.

 #### Constraints
-These constraints ensure the application meets user needs, remains within scope, and aligns with the ENSE 375 course requirements.
-They are categorized into project-specific constraints and course-mandated design constraints.
+The following constraints ensure that the Personal Budget Tracker application meets user needs, remains within project scope, and complies with the ENSE 375 course requirements.

-### Platform Constraints
+#### 1. Platform Compatibility
-Must support commonly used platforms such as Windows, macOS, and modern web browsers.
-The application should not depend on any platform-specific installation.
+- The application must support common platforms including Windows, macOS, and modern web browsers.
+- It must not require platform-specific installation or dependencies.

-### User Accessibility Constraints
+#### 2. User Accessibility
+- The application must be usable by individuals with limited technical experience.
-Must accommodate users with limited technical expertise.
-The user interface must be intuitive and easy to navigate for individuals with varying levels of technological literacy.
+- The interface should be intuitive and user-friendly.

-### Budgetary Constraints
+#### 3. Budget Limitations
-Must avoid the use of paid software or subscription-based services.
-All development tools, libraries, and frameworks must be free or open-source.
+- The project must avoid the use of paid software or subscription-based services.
+- All tools, libraries, and frameworks must be free or open-source.

-### Functional Constraints
+#### 4. Functional Scope
+The application:
-Must include only core budgeting functionality, including:
+- Must support only core budgeting features:
   - Manual entry of income and expenses
   - Categorization of transactions
-- Simple data visualization (e.g., pie charts and bar graphs)
+  - Basic data visualizations (e.g., pie charts, bar graphs)

-Must not include advanced financial features such as automatic bank syncing, investment tracking, or predictive analytics.
+- Must not include complex financial features such as:

----

-In addition to the above, the application must meet at least four design constraints required by the project guidelines:
+  - Automatic bank syncing
+  - Investment tracking
+  - Predictive analytics

+To meet ENSE 375 guidelines, the project must address the following design constraints:

-### Economic Factors
+#### 1. Economic Factors
-The tool provides a low-cost solution for individuals to manage personal finances, with no hidden costs or reliance on commercial software.
+- The solution must be cost-effective for end users, with no hidden costs.
+- The software should assist users in managing finances without requiring premium features or external purchases.

-### Reliability
+#### 2. Reliability
-The application must perform accurate calculations and maintain consistent functionality.
-It will undergo extensive testing, including unit testing, boundary value testing, and equivalence class testing.
+- The application must ensure accurate calculations and stable performance.
+- It will be tested using:
+  - Unit testing
+  - Boundary value testing
+  - Equivalence class testing

-### Ethics
+#### 3. Ethics
-All user data will be handled with respect for privacy and security.
-No sensitive information will be shared or stored externally.
+- User data must be handled securely and respectfully.
+- No sensitive data should be stored or shared beyond its intended use.

-### Societal Impact
+#### 4. Societal Impact
+- The application promotes financial literacy and responsible spending.
-By promoting personal financial literacy and responsibility, the tool contributes positively to individual financial health and broader societal well-being.
+- It supports individual financial well-being, contributing positively to broader societal stability.

 ---